CSCfi/csc-user-guide/CONTRIBUTING.md

 ## Making changes using pull requests

 The csc-user-guide repository uses the 'master' as the default branch.
-You can make changes in web gui or on command line.
+You can make changes in web gui, command line or desktop application.

 Master branch is protected.
 You cannot make changes to it directly, but you must use pull requests.